Cummer Museum of Art and Gardens: Museum

 In March 2016, the board of trustees of the Cummer Museum of Art & Gardens announced that the old Woman's Club of Jacksonville, which was to become a center for programming for the museum, would have to be demolished because of an infestation of Formosan subterranean termites, costing the museum its $7 million investment into the building.
 It had been previously listed on the National Register of Historic Places.

 Collection

 The Cummer Museum's art collection has expanded from the group of more than 60 works of Ninah Cummer's collection to over 5,000 works of art.
 The permanent collection spans from 2100 BCE through the 21st century and includes pieces created by Peter Paul Rubens, Winslow Homer, Thomas Moran, Norman Rockwell, and Romare Bearden.
 It is also home to the Wark Collection of Early Meissen Porcelain.
-Pieces in the museum's collection were either donated to the museum, like the Wark collection, or they were purchased using the museum's acquisition fund, which is sustained through individual gifts and fundraising events.
+Pieces in the museum's collection were either donated to the museum, like the Wark collection, or purchased using the museum's acquisition fund, which is sustained through individual gifts and fundraising events.